LukasWoodtli/WebPage/pelican/content/object_databases.md

     - Java and .NET
 - Features
     - No conversion of mapping needed
-    - Classes don't need to be changed to make them persistent
+    - Classes don't need to be changed to make them persistent (datatype orthogonality)
     - One line of code to store (complex) objects
     - local or client/server mode
     - ACID transaction model